-Have you ever gone to your yard and found that your timber mats or access mats had rotted?
+Ever found that your timber mats or access mats had rotted?
 Or, have your dragline mats not performed properly?
+Or that they were supposed to last two years and lasted 6 months?

-The question that will save mat users money is: “What’s the strength spec?”
+The question that will save you money is: “What’s the strength specification?”

 Most users specify size, not a strength requirement.
-That’s costing you money.
+That’s costing you millions.

 It doesn’t work now: Most mats are made of many different species, they’re thinner than advertised, and defects abound.